What is a Shell?

 We will discuss bash shell based shell scripting in this tutorial.

-Shell scripting is writing a series of command for the shell to execute.
+SHELL SCRIPTING is writing a series of commands for the shell to execute.
 It can combine lengthy and repetitive sequences of commands into a single and simple script, which can be stored and executed anytime.
 This reduces the effort required by the end user.

 Let us understand the steps in creating a Shell Script